ziapeltagames/lavender-hack/docs/WEIRD.md

 **Fatigue**: The Weird use a fatigue usage die.
 It is rolled each time weirdness is used.
 Frequently weirdness uses the result of the fatigue die.
 When it is gone, no more weirdness may be used.
 After a **full rest**, it is reset to a d8.

-## Gear Die

-The Weird can't use the gear die.
+**From a Different Time and Place**: The Weird can't use the gear die to help with ability tests.

+## Advanced Features

+TBD

 ## Starting Equipment